PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Conservation Practices

-Keep Chocolate Bayou productive:
+Keep Chocolate Bayou productive for future generations:

 • Practice selective harvest